 How we keep your details safe and secure

 We use appropriate technical, organisational and administrative security measures to protect any information we hold from loss, misuse, unauthorised access, disclosure, alteration and destruction.
 Unfortunately, no company or service can guarantee complete security.
 Unauthorised entry or use, hardware or software failure, and other factors may compromise the security of user information at any time.

 Sometimes we ask you to provide sensitive information, for example when you book for certain events or participate in some activities, or when you apply for a job.
 As with all the personal information we hold, sensitive information is held securely and restricted to those who need to use it.
 We will delete sensitive information when we no longer need it.

-We keep our privacy notice under regular review.
-This privacy notice was last updated on 24th May 2018
+We keep our privacy notice under review.
+This privacy notice was last updated on 25 May 2023

 If you have any questions or concerns regarding our privacy policies, please send us an email to email@example.com

 If you want to make a complaint about the way we have handled your personal information, please contact us with details of your complaint.
 You can send your complaint to firstname.lastname@example.org.
 We will respond to you within ten working days.
 If you are unsatisfied with the response you receive from us you can contact the Information Commissioner’s Office which oversees data protection law – www.ico.org.uk/concerns.